studioragalabs/ScoreBench/README.md

 # ScoreBench
-  Repos illustrate baseball scoring optimizations: from simple parsing (ScoreKeeper), flexible test cases (BaseballScorer), pthread multi-threading (ThreadedScorer, ScoreBench), SIMD acceleration (SimdScoreFast), to
-  NUMA-aware performance (NUMAScoreOpt).
+  Repos illustrate baseball scoring optimizations: from simple parsing (ScoreKeeper), flexible test cases (BaseballScorer), pthread multi-threading (ThreadedScorer, ScoreBench), SIMD acceleration (SimdScoreFast), to NUMA-aware performance (NUMAScoreOpt).

+  The provided repositories illustrate increasingly sophisticated methods for calculating and optimizing baseball game scores from parsed operations.
+Starting with ScoreKeeper, the simplest implementation, the program processes integers and special operations ('+', 'D', 'C') to handle score additions, cancellations, summations, and doublings.
+It clearly demonstrates basic sequential parsing logic.

+BaseballScorer builds upon this by incorporating multiple test cases that showcase a variety of operational scenarios, efficiently updating a running total to reflect different combinations of scoring actions.
+This illustrates flexibility and adaptability to diverse scoring inputs.

+Advancing further, ThreadedScorer employs multi-threading using pthreads, improving performance significantly, especially for larger datasets.
+By parallelizing the score calculations, this implementation reduces computation time, demonstrating the practical advantages of concurrency in numerical computations.

+Next, ScoreBench benchmarks the efficiency gains from multi-threading by comparing single-threaded and multi-threaded executions explicitly.
+Designed to handle extensive operations (up to one million entries), it clearly demonstrates performance improvements gained through parallel processing.

+SimdScoreFast takes optimization further by integrating SIMD vectorization (using AVX instructions) with multi-threading.
+This combination greatly accelerates computation by processing multiple numerical values simultaneously, drastically reducing processing time compared to prior implementations.

+Finally, NUMAScoreOpt achieves peak efficiency by adding NUMA-aware memory management to multi-threaded SIMD computations.
+Specifically optimized for single-node NUMA systems, it reduces latency by enhancing memory locality and affinity, further increasing computational speed.
+Even in systems without distinct NUMA nodes, explicit NUMA-awareness provides measurable performance gains.

+Collectively, these repositories offer a clear progression from fundamental sequential processing to advanced parallelized, SIMD-accelerated, and NUMA-optimized computations.
+Each implementation step highlights significant performance improvements, making them ideal for understanding and applying scalable optimization strategies to real-world numerical scoring challenges.

 # Detailing all problem statement